Kate’s Best Penne with Spicy Vodka Sauce Recipe

 step one

-Warm olive oil in a large pan over medium heat.
-Add in shallots, salt and chile flakes and cook.
+Warm olive oil in a large pan or large skillet over medium heat.
+Add in shallots, salt and chile flakes (these Calabrian chilis are my favorite) and cook.
 Make sure to stir occasionally until shallots are tender but not fully browned for about 7 minutes.

 step two

-Add in tomato paste then cook, be sure to stir the tomato paste into the shallots until it melts into a brownish color, which usually takes around 3 minutes.
+Add in tomato paste then cook, be sure to stir the tomato paste into the shallots until it melts into a golden brown, which usually takes around 2-3 minutes.

 step three

 Stir in crushed tomatoes and oregano then reduce heat to low.
 Let it cook, uncovered, stirring frequently until the flavors have melded and the sauce becomes really thick, almost a paste, this takes about 30 minutes.
-Don’t worry the vodka and cream will make it saucy again.
+Stir, scraping the bottom of the pan frequently.
+Don’t worry if it seems too thick, the vodka and cream will make it saucy again.

 step four

 While the sauce is cooking, bring a large pot of heavily salted water to a boil.
-Add the pasta and cook for about 1-2 minutes shy of al dente.
+Cook pasta for about 1-2 minutes shy of al dente.
 Reserve a cup of the pasta water then drain pasta.

 step five

-Once the sauce has cooked down stir the vodka and cream into the sauce.
+Once the sauce has cooked down stir the vodka and cream into the sauce with a wooden spoon.
 Taste it and add more salt or chile flakes if needed.

 step six